DjangoAdminHackers/django-link-report/README.md

 Normal installation via pip is untested.
 We install via pip -e [github repo url] which does work.
 If someone wants to test and fix setup.py then pull requests are welcome.

 After installing to your virtualenv, add the settings below and add link_report to installed apps.
+You'll need to also ensure contrib.redirects is active.

+I'm working on a nice dashboard module for djano admin tools but in the meantime I just have:

+    self.children.append(modules.ModelList(
+        _('Link Report'),
+        models=(
+            'link_report.models.RedirectFacade',
+            'link_report.models.Sentry404Issue',
+        ),
+    ))

+If you're not using django admin tools then do whatever archaic thing people do with their Django admin index screen nowadays.

+RedirectFacade is just a thin wrapper around contrib.redirect.Redirect to allow us to hide site and old_path fields, so it's simpler and suited specifically to the task at hand

 ## Example Settings